-For many years Callaway were ahead of the game when it came to women’s golf clubs.
-But the Cobra’s women’s F-Max complete golf set is a worthy winner of this best women’s golf club review – exceptional quality throughout the set.
+For many years Callaway was ahead of the game when it came to women’s golf clubs.
+But the Cobra’s women’s F-Max complete golf set is a worthy contender in this best women’s golf club review – exceptional quality throughout the set.

 If you are looking for a set of clubs that offers exceptional quality, forgiveness and distance then look no further the F-Max women’s set are a great buy.

 The women’s Cobra XL complete set are a few years old, but that doesn’t mean they should be disregarded.
 Yes, the Cobra F-Max set have evolved to create a lighter driver and even more forgiving irons.
 But the Cobra XL clubs are still a seriously good set for beginners and high-handicap players.
 Even better news – they are now available at a much lower price than ever before…while stocks last.